viriciti/devops-assignment/README.md

 ## The assignment
 We have provided you with a Kubernetes cluster (version 1.12) running in AWS.
 This cluster already contains a gitlab installation (gitlab.trials.viriciti.com) with an integrated docker registry (registry.trials.viriciti.com) and an NGINX Ingress Controller.
 A `*.trials.viriciti.com` DNS record points to that ingress controller.

-As developers of these three beautiful services that are in this repo, of course, we need proper CI/CD!.
+As developers of these two beautiful services that are in this repo, of course, we need proper CI/CD!
 You're free choose which CI/CD platform to use, we suggest GitLab with GitLab runner since it is already available in the cluster.

 You're free to come up with your own flow for the CI/CD.
 There are a couple requirements though:
 - [ ] Deploying an app to "production" should involve a manual action (big red button, slack message etc.)